climbTheStairs/climbTheStairs.github.io/default/js/style_guide.md

 - Never leave blank lines.
 - Lines of code must not exceed eighty characters.
 - Comments and long strings must not exceed seventy-two characters.
-- Never use newlines after an `=` assignment.
-If the assignment is too long, surround the value in parentheses.
+- Never end a line with an `=` assignment.
+If the line is too long, surround the assigned value in parentheses.
 - Function names and control statements must not be on the same line as their body.
 - Never use spaces between functions and their invocations.